 - Preheat oven to 350F degrees and adjust the oven rack to the middle position.
 Line a baking sheet with a piece of parchment paper.

-- In a small mixing bowl, whisk together the oat flour, almond flour, sweet rice flour, tapioca flour, baking powder, baking soda, salt, and pumpkin pie spice.
+- In a small mixing bowl, whisk together the oat flour, almond flour, sweet rice flour, tapioca flour, baking powder, baking soda, salt, and pumpkin pie spice.6 tablespoons gluten free oat flour, 3 tablespoons blanched almond flour, 2 tablespoons sweet rice flour, 2 tablespoons tapioca starch/flour, 1/4 teaspoon baking powder, 1/8 teaspoon baking soda, 1/8 teaspoon salt, 1 teaspoon pumpkin pie spice

-- In a medium mixing bowl, add the coconut sugar, maple syrup, egg yolk, sour cream, oil, pumpkin puree, and vanilla extract.
+- In a medium mixing bowl, add the sugar, maple syrup, egg yolk, sour cream, oil, pumpkin puree, and vanilla extract.
 Whisk until blended and smooth.
 Sprinkle half of the dry ingredients over the wet ingredients and stir until just incorporated.
-Then sprinkle in the remaining dry ingredients and mix until no dry streaks remain.
+Then sprinkle in the remaining dry ingredients and mix until no dry streaks remain.1/4 cup organic cane sugar, 2 tablespoons pure maple syrup, 1 large egg yolk, room temperature, 3 tablespoons full fat sour cream, room temperature, 2 tablespoons cold pressed refined coconut oil, melted, 1/4 cup + 1 tablespoons pure canned pumpkin, 1/2 teaspoon vanilla extract

 - Let the batter rest for at least 5 minutes – this allows the gluten free flours to hydrate.